Lancashire Constabulary: Crime Data Integrity re-inspection 2019

 Some of these failings are a consequence of insufficient progress having been made since our 2014 report.
 In particular, limited progress has been made to ensure officers and staff understand their crime-recording responsibilities, and there is only limited supervision of the crime-recording decisions taken by officers and staff.

-We found that the force has committed to improving developing its processes to make sure it achieves good crime-recording standards.
+We found that the force has committed to improving its processes to make sure it achieves good crime-recording standards.
 As a result, it has:

 - substantially improved its recording of violent crimes;